Cross-Border Remote Work FAQs Mexico

 H. Would the remote worker be covered under the local national healthcare system or insurance?

-The remote worker would not covered under the local national healthcare system or insurance, as there is no employment relationship between them and a legally established Mexican company.
+The remote worker will not be covered by the local national healthcare system or insurance, as there is no employment relationship between them and a legally established Mexican company.

 Data privacy and security